On Day 36, the government shutdown is the longest ever as Trump pressures GOP senators to end it

 Thune has promised Democrats at least a vote on their preferred health care proposal, on a date certain, as part of any deal to reopen government.
 But that’s not enough for some senators, who see the health care deadlock as part of their broader concerns with Trump’s direction for the country.

-Associated Press writers Kevin Freking, Stephen Groves, Seung Min Kim and Matt Brown contributed to this report.
+Associated Press writers Kevin Freking, Stephen Groves, Joey Cappelletti and Matt Brown contributed to this report.